 We'll also use our guide as a reference in the classroom, where we teach you the rules and get them to stick through years of instructing students.

 Once you've been primed with all the info you could need, we sit the multiple choice exam on paper in our closed-book classroom environment.

-Our success rate is an incredibly high 99.5%, with two attempts included at the test on the day.
+Our success rate is incredibly high, with two attempts included at the test on the day.
 If you don't pass during the course, you can come back on any other course date and have another go - at no additional cost!

 Now you've completed your full-day course with ABC, just take your completed application form to any RMS or Services NSW branch, no appointments needed.

 Simply enter the branch, select "Maritime" on the touchscreen for a numbered ticket, give them your form when called, pay the licence fee, and get your licence on the spot!

 You're now qualified and equipped to take your vessel out on the water, congratulations!

 If you want to hone your skills or learn any advanced boating techniques, please feel free to look at our personalised custom boating lessons and get expert hands-on training today.